12 mind-blowing places for nature in Denmark

 Where to find the best nature in Denmark

-To narrow it down a bit, I’ve highlighted the prettiest landscape in Denmark below.
+To narrow it down a bit, I’ve highlighted the prettiest landscape in Denmark on this map.
 You can discover the best places in Denmark here.

 1. Fur – the fossil island

-I recently went to Fur island for the first time and it was quite the adventure.
-Nowhere else in Denmark will you find such a colourful and unique landscape!
+I recently went to Fur Island for the first time and it was quite the adventure.
+Nowhere else in Denmark will you find such a colorful and unique landscape!

 It’s the perfect place for a day trip and it’s easy to get around by car or bike.